|

 Requirements: The requirements to earn the certificate include:

-- Complete the coursework (all eight modules) - approximately 1.5 hours each for a total of 12-16 hours
+- Must be a treating physician (U.S. licensed MD / DO or global equivalent), or a practicing licensed NP, PA, PharmD or RPh degree holder involved in direct clinical services, or global equivalent - Complete the coursework (all eight modules) - approximately 1.5 hours each for a total of 12-16 hours

 - Pass all end-of-module assessments